Henry Saiz

-Henry Saiz is a Spanish electronic DJ and music producer.
+Henry Saiz is a Spanish electronic DJ, musician and music producer.
 Saiz' first productions were released through the Global Underground and Paradigma Musik imprints.
 His remix of Lamur by Guy J, released on the Bedrock label, was produced in 2009 after he came to the attention of John Digweed, one of the label's founders.
 Renaissance Recordings then commissioned the releases of his EPs Artificial Paradises and Madre Noche in 2009 and The Rider in 2010.
 He produced the Balance 019 compilation, released on June 10, 2011, and has his own record label, Natura Sonoris, which serves as a platform for his own productions as well as those of new artists.
 In addition to his productions, Saiz has been developing a live show, using a combination of the Akai APC-40 controlling Ableton Live, Access Virus TI Synth and an Ipod Touch.